 Because markets are volatile, money matters are emotional, and we’re not built to handle financial stress, sticking to the basics becomes difficult.
 One short-term trap is recency bias, and while we’re seeing it play out right now in many ways, the decision by some investors to ignore international stocks is my focus here.

 Recency bias in investing occurs when investors place a heavy emphasis on things that just happened and ignore history.
 Expecting Tesla stock to keep going up forever because it’s been on a tear, or that a market that’s struggling will continue to do so are two examples.
 This takes us to international stocks.

-In the decade that just ended (2010 – 2019), U.S. Stocks (represented by the S%P 500) returned 256.7%, and international stocks (represented by the MSCI ACWI) returned only 69.96%.
-Investors have taken notice and questioned the need for international stocks in their portfolios.
+In the decade that just ended (2010 – 2019), U.S. Stocks (S%P 500) returned 256.7%, and international stocks (MSCI ACWI) returned only 70.85%.
+Investors took notice and ignored international stocks.

-International investing allows you to own some great companies like Toyota, Novartis, Alibaba, etc.
+- International investing allows you to own some great companies like Toyota, Novartis, Alibaba, etc.

-International dividend yields are higher.
+- International dividend yields are higher.

 Further Reading: 5 Reasons to Believe in Emerging Markets Stocks